bitslayer42/publicart/README.md

 *The Asheville Urban Trail is a walking tour of downtown Asheville.*
 [More Information](http://www.ashevillenc.gov/departments/community/public_art/urban_trail.htm)

-This project takes publicly available data from the City of Asheville and shows each station of the walking tour with pretty pictures and a link to a map.
+This project takes publicly available data from the City of Asheville and shows each station of the walking tour with pretty pictures and a popup map.

 ![alt text][screenshot]